abelcheung/rifiuti2/_static/technical.md

 Since Windows 98, metadata about permanently purged items or restored items would be kept inside `INFO2`.

-Although researched info about this older format has been widely circulated [^1], they generally covers Windows XP/2003 only, which is a bit different from earlier Windows (95, 98, ME, etc).
+Researched info about this older format had been widely circulated [^1], but they generally covers Windows XP/2003 only, which is a bit different from earlier Windows (95, 98, ME, etc).
+With the kind permission of rifiuti author, a copy of PDF about forensic analysis of INFO2 format [is hosted on this website][2].

 </div>